Train Delays & Cancellations

 |120+ minutes||100% of single fare or return fare back|

-If you are a season ticket owner the table below shows your entitlement for weekly, monthly and annual tickets.
-If you know how much you paid for the ticket, based on the length of the delay you can calculate how much you are owed.
-IE: You hold a monthly ticket that you paid £1000.
-After experiencing a delay of 90 minutes, you are entitled to a claim of £1000/40 = £25 compensation.
+The table below shows your entitlement for weekly, monthly and annual tickets.
+Based on the amount you paid for the ticket and the length of the delay, you can calculate how much you are owed.
+For example, say you hold a monthly ticket that cost £1,000 and experienced a delay of 90 minutes, you are entitled to a claim of £1000/40 = £25 compensation.

 |Delay length||Weekly tickets||Monthly tickets||Annual tickets|

-If not you will need to claim a refund by either getting a paper form or use our online form to request a repayment.
+If you didn't travel with Virgin you will need to claim a refund using a paper form provided by the train operator, or you can use our online form to request compensation.

 Unfortunately, some companies, including TFL, Chiltern Railways, Arriva Trains Wales, South West Trains, Grand Central, and First Transpennine Express, don't yet offer Delay Repay.
 (South West Trains franchise is changing and so we expect this to change with the new operator).

 If the delayed journey was not with a train company currently using a Delay Repay scheme, the bare minimum it has to offer differs according to the National Rail Conditions of Carriage.
 This is what is referred to on the back of your train ticket.
 It is worth checking the compensation policy with these companies directly.